 You’re in desperate need of a career change, and you’re thinking that becoming a real estate agent might just be the path for you.
 But it seems like no college or university within driving distance offers a major in anything related to real estate.
 Now you’re wondering: What gives?

 There isn’t a real estate university that you have to attend.
-Each state has unique pre-licensing requirements (hours & courses), and most accept online training through Real Estate Express or The CE Shop.
+Each state has unique pre-licensing requirements (hours & courses), and most accept online training through Colibri Real Estate or The CE Shop.
 But states like Colorado and Georgia do count real estate college courses toward these hours.

 There’s plenty of state-mandated training that goes into getting your real estate license.
 Do you have to attend a real estate university, pursue other training types, or is this the type of career that requires nothing more than some on-the-job training?
 To find out, keep reading.

 There’s no need to attend any sort of college-level real estate courses to meet your state’s training standards.
 What you will have to do is fulfill your state’s hourly and course requirements to take the real estate exam and get your license.

 Some states require multiple courses (Texas has six, for example), while others require many hours (take California, which requires 135 training hours).

 Fortunately, many states permit future agents to complete these pre-licensing courses online.

 You can quickly run through online modules to learn about state and national real estate concepts, sometimes in as little as three weeks.

 You can opt for the exam prep packages, ace each practice exam with extensive question banks, and get your license in hand in just a few short months.
 This option is far more convenient than in-person, instructor-led courses that can consist of eight-hour sessions or extend your pre-licensing training upwards of three months.